vispy/vispy-website/index.rst

 Vispy is a collaborative project that has two main goals:
-1) To allow more sharing of code between visualization projects and making it easier to use OpenGL.
+1) To make it easier to use OpenGL (also in the browser) and allow more sharing of code between visualization projects.
-2) To create fast, interactive and beautiful (i.e. high quality) visualizations, using a high level interface.
-Also for big data.
+2) To create fast, interactive and beautiful (i.e. high quality) visualizations, using a high level interface (also for big data).
-Also in the browser.

 Vispy is organized in the following modules: